exercism/v3/languages/python/concepts/lists/about.md

 >>> no_elements = list()
 []

-#the tuple is unpacked and each element is added
+# The tuple is unpacked and each element is added.
 >>> multiple_elements_tuple = list(("Parrot", "Bird", 334782))
 ["Parrot", "Bird", 334782]

-#the set is unpacked and each element is added
+# The set is unpacked and each element is added.
 >>> multiple_elements_set = list({2, 3, 5, 7, 11})
 [2,3,5,7,11]
 ```